Edwardsleo/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/install/Multi-User-Issues.md

      - changed the pipeline components download, katib, train to enable them run in user namespace
      - kubeflow nfs is no more required.
      - custom visualization is also served from anonymous namespace
-     - visulization virtual service is also working.
+     - visualization virtual service is also working.
      - local path PV also works

 2. Notebooks are working